| The Williamsville Village Board |

 Deputy Mayor Matthew Etu

 Phone: 716-632-4120 Ext.
 3002

-Trustee Etu and his wife, Lauren, have been a Williamsville residents since 2003 and have a daughter.
-He has served as the Chairman of the Glen Park Joint Board, been a member of the Zoning Board of Appeals in 2011, and has participated in, or assisted with, numerous other committees and programs including to the Glen Park Art Festival and the Re-zoning Committee for the Main Street Multi-Use District.
+Deputy Mayor Matt Etu and his wife, Lauren, have been Williamsville residents since 2003 and have a daughter.
+He has served as the Chairman of the Glen Park Joint Board, as a member of the Zoning Board of Appeals, and has participated in, or assisted with, numerous other committees and programs including the Glen Park Art Festival and the Re-zoning Committee for the Main Street Multi-Use District.
 He holds a Bachelor of Science in Civil Engineering and a Master of Engineering in Structural Engineering from the University at Buffalo.
 A native of the Town of Tonawanda, Etu is dedicated to the revitalization of Buffalo and its surrounding areas through his work as a Site and Structural Engineer at Tredo Engineers, where he is a partner.
-He is also a board member of the Buffalo Architecture Foundation.
-As a trustee, Etu hopes to utilize his skillset as the village revamps its comprehensive plan and will try to implement simple, pragmatic solutions to our village’s more complex issues.
+As a trustee, Etu utilizes his skill set with land use and development as liaison to the Planning Board, the Zoning Board, the Historic Preservation Commission and the Parks Committee.
+Etu is dedicated to the continued execution and updating of the Village comprehensive plan and the Parks Master Plan.
+Etu is always available to the community and is always willing to try to implement simple, pragmatic solutions to our village’s more complex issues.